Sherida101/GoodBudget/README.md

 A budget monitor or expense tracker Flutter application that persists data with Hive NoSQL database.
 This cross platform application is available on Android, iOS & Web.
 Both expenses and income are tracked.

-### Download Android apk
+### Android App Demonstration

-<a href='https://github.com/Sherida101/GoodBudget/releases/download/demo/appDemo.apk'>Download Good Budget Android apk</a>
+<a href='https://github.com/Sherida101/GoodBudget/releases/download/v1.0.0/goodBudgetDemo.apk'>Download Good Budget Android apk</a>

 Star ⭐ the repository if you like what you see 😉.